DC and AC Electricity Resources

 How Electricity Works - Animated guide

-What is Electricity? - Overview of subject from electrical engineer
+What is Electricity? - Overview of subject from electric engineer

 Electric charge and Coulomb's law - From Boston University lecture notes